 “Modern learning technology creates a space where everyone within your organization can access the learning opportunities and social support they need to achieve their potential,” says Kiara Graham, learning strategy consultant at D2L.
 “Translate your face-to-face learning experiences into equivalent digital experiences to create a central virtual learning repository that everyone within your organization can access.”

 Blended Learning for Customer Training

 The more widespread shift to remote work we discussed in the previous section has a ripple effect on customer training too.
 The more geographically dispersed customers are, the more scalable the training you design for them must be.
-Adopting a blended learning approach can enable organisations to create versatile on-demand training that can be made available to all customers.
+Adopting a blended learning approach can enable organizations to create versatile on-demand training that can be made available to all customers.
 As a result, subject-matter experts (SMEs) can focus on more strategic projects, including delivering in-person high-stakes, high-value training when the need arises.

-Blended learning can also help build community, connecting customers with both each other and SMEs within the organisation.
+Blended learning can also help build community, connecting customers with both each other and SMEs within the organization.
 Companies can use discussion forums, for example, to enable customers to post questions and ask for feedback, as well as announcements to bring learners up to speed quickly.

 A customer training LMS can also be a great place to collect data on the content customers are engaging with and the challenges they’re facing to inform business intelligence.

 Ultimately, as is the case with associations, leveraging blended learning is also about making customer training programs as resilient and future-proof as possible.
 According to a survey by Twilio of more than 2,500 enterprise decision-makers, 87% of respondents said they expected that engaging customers through digital channels would be critical to their continued success.

 If you’re ready to get started with blended learning, we hope this guide has given you some solid context.
 We suggest checking out all our blended learning resources, but we’ve also included some helpful tips to keep in mind as you start planning.